Hurrian religion: Lists and groupings of deities

 In the western Hurrian centers, gods were also arranged in lists known as kaluti.
 It has been proposed that this term was derived from Akkadian kalû, "all" or "totality," though the literal translation of the Hurrian term is "circle" or "round of offerings."
-Examples are known from Hattusa and Ugarit, and in both cases most likely follow the order established in Halab.
-Typically deities were divided by gender in them.
+Examples are known from Hattusa and Ugarit, and in both cases, most likely follow the order established in Halab.
+Typically, deities were divided by gender in them.
 The kaluti of Teššub include deities such as Tašmišu, Anu, Kumarbi, Ea, Kušuḫ, Šimige, Hatni-Pišaišapḫi, Aštabi, Nupatik, Šauška, Pinikir, Hešui, Iršappa, Tenu, Šarruma, Ugur (identified as "Ugur of Teššub"), and more.
 Furthermore, the goddess Ninegal belonged to the circle of Teššub.
 The Hurrian form of her name is Pentikalli.
-The kaluti of Ḫepat included her children Šarruma, Allanzu and Kunzišalli, as well as the following deities: Takitu, Hutena and Hutellura, Allani, Ishara, Šalaš, Damkina, (Umbu-)Nikkal, Ayu-Ikalti (the Mesopotamian dawn goddess Aya), Šauška with her servants Ninatta and Kulitta, Nabarbi, Šuwala, Adamma, Kubaba, Hašuntarhi, Uršui-Iškalli and Tiyabenti.
+The kaluti of Ḫepat included her children Šarruma, Allanzu and Kunzišalli, as well as the following deities: Takitu, Hutena and Hutellura, Allani, Išḫara, Šalaš, Damkina, (Umbu-)Nikkal, Ayu-Ikalti (the Mesopotamian dawn goddess Aya), Šauška with her servants Ninatta and Kulitta, Nabarbi, Šuwala, Adamma, Kubaba, Hašuntarhi, Uršui-Iškalli and Tiyabenti.
 Kaluti of other deities are also known, for example Nikkal and Šauška.

 A distinctive Hurrian practice, most likely of Syrian origin, was the worship of pairs of deities as if they were a unity.
-Examples include the pairs Ninatta and Kulitta, Ishara and Allani, Hutena and Hutellura, or Adamma and Kubaba.
-Another possible dyad were the Kizzuwatnean "Goddess of the Night" and Pinikir, a deity of Elamite origin originally worshiped in Susa who most likely was incorporated into the Hurrian pantheon via a Mesopotamian intermediary, possibly as early as in the third millennium BCE.
+Examples include the pairs Ninatta and Kulitta, Išḫara and Allani, Hutena and Hutellura, or Adamma and Kubaba.
+Another possible dyad was the Kizzuwatnean "Goddess of the Night" and Pinikir, a deity of Elamite origin originally worshiped in Susa who most likely was incorporated into the Hurrian pantheon via a Mesopotamian intermediary, possibly as early as in the third millennium BCE.
 According to Gary Beckman, based on linguistic evidence it is improbable that she was received directly from Elam.
 Two manifestations of the same deity could be worshiped as a dyad too, for example two forms of Nupatik or Tiyabenti.